History and heritage

-With the mountains rising behind it, Penrhyn castle is a 19th century fantasy pile built for a wealthy industrialist who owned a vast slate quarry here.
+With the mountains rising behind it, Penrhyn Castle is a 19th century fantasy pile built for a wealthy industrialist who owned a vast slate quarry here.
 Inside you’ll find ornate decoration, opulent furnishings and a fine art collection.
 The extensive gardens are ideal for kids to have adventures - or for just relaxing in the sun.
+Part of the Wales coast path now goes through Parc Penrhyn, with views of the Menai Strait, Anglesey and Penrhyn Docks.

 Read more: National Trust properties in Wales